chharvey/bangs/DOC.md

 By default, all bangs work in all media types.
 Additionally, each bang supports the `screen` and `print` media queries.
-Even further, there are more sets of classes that provide support for additional media queries and hover/focus, and these are mentioned on a per-property basis below.
+Even further, there are more sets of classes that provide support for additional media queries and hover/focus, and these are mentioned on a per-property basis below and on [the full list](PROPERTIES.md) (with the keyword `true`).

 appendage    | meaning                                           | property support
 ---------    | -------                                           | ----------------